kronosGR/kronosGR/README.md

 - 👋 Hi, I’m @kronosGR
 - 👀 I’m interested in Unreal Engine
-- 🌱 I’m currently learning Unreal Engine and Front-End technologies
+- 🌱 I’m currently Front-End student but also learning Unreal Engine and Back-End technologies
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/kronosgr/)

 <!---